 - It can be lightweight.
 Some stainless steel jewellery can be quite chunky and big.
 But it is also possible to get some very dainty and delicate stainless steel jewellery too.

 - Stainless steel has hypoallergenic properties.
-So it can be more suitable than some other jewellery metals for someone who has sensitive skin (but it is very dependent upon the individual).
+So it can be more suitable than some other jewellery metals for someone who has sensitive skin (but it is very dependent upon the individual and the exact type of stainless steel).

 - Suitable for everyday wear.
 Wear it with a casual outfit or a dressed-up outfit, whatever your style, you can find something that can suit your own personal taste.